gg-dev-05/react-animated-digits-component/README.md

 # REACT ANIMATED DIGITS COMPONENT

 A react component to display digits in an animated way.
+(Inspired by this [reddit](https://www.reddit.com/r/Damnthatsinteresting/comments/p6q5pg/a_clock_of_clocks/) post)

 Check out the live demo of the component [here](https://react-animated-digits.netlify.app/)